-Warm your heart, soul and hands with toasty sweet concoctions picked by a local who knows.
+Warm your hands, heart and soul with toasty sweet concoctions picked by a local who knows.

-Oh, the weather outside is officially Winter!
-Something we Torontonians know well is that braving the elements is a fun experience when also enjoying steamy drinks and snacks outside.
+We Torontonians know well that braving the elements is fun when enjoying steamy drinks and snacks outside.
 When it comes to the most tried-and-true favourite delicacy to accompany ice skating or a family walkabout, the answer is hot chocolate.

-With the cold season upon us, not only is it the perfect time to be supporting local, but hot cocoa is a memorable treat that adds a bit of magic to any excursion.
+With the colder season upon us, not only is it the perfect time to support local businesses, but hot cocoa is a memorable treat that adds a bit of magic to any excursion.
 The choice is yours—where’s your next chocolate warm-up?

 Roasting and winnowing their own cacao beans, Soma has had a commanding, award-winning presence as chocolate makers in Toronto since 2003.
 Their variety of drinking chocolates is definitely worth a try!

-What to order: The different options of Soma’s drinking chocolate are each made with a high reverence for what this drink means to so many.
-In the words of Soma, “Humankind has been drinking chocolate since the Olmec civilization and there have been many fascinating variations since.”
+What to order: Soma’s drinking chocolate options are each made with a high reverence for what this drink means to so many.
+In the words of Soma, “Humankind has been drinking chocolate since the Olmec civilization, and there have been many fascinating variations since.”
 We love the spice, but choose your path accordingly!

-This Danforth chocolate business is famous (as seen on Dragon’s Den) for its handcrafted brigadeiro chocolates and creations that are inspired by Brazilian traditions.
-With pure cocoas and ingredients on hand, it’s no wonder that Mary’s Bridgadeiro started to dabble in the chocolate-in-a-cup world.
+This Danforth chocolate business is famous (as seen on Dragon’s Den) for its handcrafted brigadeiro chocolates and creations inspired by Brazilian traditions.
+With pure cocoa and ingredients, it’s no wonder Mary’s Bridgadeiro started to dabble in the chocolate-in-a-cup world.

 What to order: Drinking chocolate.
 It’s hard to stop there when there are coffee and chocolate bars, so don’t try to limit yourself.
 You’ll find pure flavours like the Unsweetened Cocoa drinking chocolate with 99% Cacao (the Jaguar version with 99% albino Cacao won Gold in the International Chocolate Awards: World Drinking Chocolate Competition in 2020) or Oaxacan Cinnamon & Five Chili Bomba for a bit of spice.

-This Christie Pitts chocolate and pastry shop specializes in truffles, chocolates, pastries and cakes made in the German tradition.
+This Wychwood chocolate shop specializes in truffles, chocolates, pastries and cakes made in the German tradition.
 They go all out for the holidays with hot cocoa bombs, chocolate ornaments filled with truffles, and much more.

 What to order: Hot Cocoa Bomb Set of four!
 It comes with four Stubbe Chocolate hot cocoa bombs, each with marshmallows inside.
 It’s a great way to enjoy a chocolate treat with the whole family.

-With two locations, a cookbook, countless media appearances and over a decade of business under their belts, Bobbette & Belle knows their classic pastries and beyond!
+With two locations, a cookbook, countless media appearances and over a decade of business experience, Bobbette & Belle knows their classic pastries and beyond!

-What to order: The signature Hot Chocolate and packaged Hot Chocolate Mix!
+What to order: The rich and creamy hot chocolate.
 Warning: You may not be able to resist also picking up a box of their macaroons.

 Beautiful treats on Queen West!
 The Grand Order of Divine Sweets is a neighbourhood hub that produces delicious baked goods and chocolates.
-This quirky bakery and café provides products inspired by fantasy, sci-fi & comics.
+This quirky bakery and café offers products inspired by fantasy, sci-fi, and comics.

 What to order: Hot chocolate bombs!
 Pick from various flavours, including caramel sea salt or peppermint hot chocolate bombs.